XpiritBV/CodeToCloud-Workshop/Challenges/Prequisites/Readme.md

 ## Variables

 In some scripts we use variables like `$resourceGroupName` and `$webappName`.
 Based on the settings.json file, that is stored in your `.workshop` folder, we generated a PowerShell Profile for you.
-The values stored in `settings.json` are automatically loaded into your powershell console.
+The values stored in `settings.json` are automatically loaded into your PowerShell console.

 Available variables (loaded into `$global:` and `$env` scopes):